 The community maintains three active branches:

-For each GeoServer release we spend six month “prerelease” in a development cycle on the master branch, followed by six months as the stable release, followed by six months as the maintenance release.
+For each GeoServer release we spend six month “prerelease” in a development cycle on the main development branch branch, followed by six months as the stable release, followed by six months as the maintenance release.

-- Month 1: initial stable release (aim for two weeks after the release candidate)
+Month 1: initial stable release (aim for one month after the first release candidate)

 We alternate between releasing the stable and maintenance branches.
 A release goes out each month forming a yearly release cycle.